 Countries around the world approach special provisions for the use of copyright-protected materials by libraries, archives and museums in different manners.

 These provisions are called limitations or exceptions because they limit the exclusive rights of copyright owners.
 In specified circumstances, they exempt libraries, archives and museums from obtaining permission from copyright holders.
 Such provisions can greatly assist qualifying libraries when accessing protected content.

-Generally, these provisions are specific to a particular copyright statute (i.e., the copyright act of each country), and the conditions exist for a library, archive and/or museum to benefit from the provisions.
+Generally, these provisions are specific to a particular copyright statute (i.e., the copyright act of the country in question) and the conditions required for a library, archive and/or museum to benefit from the provisions.

 Copyright Provisions for Libraries and Others in the U.S. Copyright Act